 The Virtual Dance Hub

 In compliance with the orders from Governor Newsom and the Santa Barbara City Council, in-person classes at The Dance Hub have been suspended.
-We will do our best to keep our Dance Hub community strong with virtual classes, chats before and after each class, and a community bulletin board.
+We will do our best to keep our Dance Hub community strong with virtual classes with chats before and after each class.

 And PLEASE wash your hands and stay safe!Go Virtual Help Keep The Dance Hub Going